 - The City Council unanimously voted to allocate an additional $120,000 toward a foreclosure prevention program.
 The program is administered by the Community Action Agency and funded through federal COVID-19 relief funds.
 The funds are available to City residents of a low-to-moderate income who can prove they're under financial strain from the COVID-19 pandemic.

-- With flooding an ongoing issue in the neighborhood around the county park that holds the Cascades Falls, the City Council unanimously approved a resolution that asks Jackson County to limit the amount of waterfall shows they do at the falls until the flooding is under control.
-Some residents believe the water from the shows is causing the flooding in the area.
+With flooding an ongoing issue in the neighborhood around the county park that holds the Cascades Falls, the City Council unanimously approved a resolution that asks Jackson County to limit the amount of water going over the falls, and into the lagoons until the flooding is under control.
+Some residents believe the water released from the falls is causing the flooding in the area.

 - The council approved the sale of a City-owned home on the 500 block of N. Waterloo Street.
 The City is in the process of selling off City-owned lots and properties.

 - A contract was approved for a landscaping company to do lawn mowing and irrigation in the City's parks, cemeteries and downtown green spaces.

 A recording of the meeting is available on this page.
 The next City Council meeting is Tuesday, Feb, 23.